mampfes/hacs_waste_collection_schedule/doc/ics/art_trier_de.md

 - Scroll down to `JAHRESKALENDER FÜR IHR OUTLOOK, ETC.`
 - Set `Wann möchten Sie erinnert werden?` to `Am Abfuhrtag`.
 - Click on `> Kalender (ICS) importieren` to get a webcal link.
-- Copy this link into the configuration (see example).
+- Replace the `url` in the example configuration with this link.

 ## Examples